RobTheOceanographer/robtheoceanographer.github.io/_posts/2018-3-27-InnovationChecklist.md

 Lately I've been thinking about how one decides to adopt new technology or change the way one works.
 There's a lot of push for Data Scientists to keep up with the latest and greatest innovation in IT or analysis (e.g. change to `git` rather than staying with `svn`) but there's rarely any objective analysis or thought put into whether or not a Data Scientist *should* invest the time and energy in doing this.
 Therefore I decided to put together a list of principles that I hold and use a a yard stick when presented with such situations.
 These are presented below.

-### 1 – The new tool of method should be cheaper than the one it replaces.
+### 1 – The new tool or method should be cheaper than the one it replaces.

 ### 2 - It should be at least as fast as the tool or method it replaces.